bulkan/blog/content/mocking_function_that_returns_promise.md

 With Sinon.JS mocking functions are quite easy.
 Here is how to stub a function that returns a Promise.

-Here is a potato quality example.
+Demonstrated with a potato quality example.
 Imagine the following code is in a file named `db.js`

 ```